robertbenson/python_unittest_pytest/README.md

 # Python unittest pytest example

 This is a simple example that shows how to unittest, pytest a class.

 It's a Car class that takes drive, wheels and color as attributes.

 The factory can make cars with 2 to 10 wheels, but not 7 wheels.

 The owner had a bad experience in a 7 wheeler and has banned them.

-The wheel parameter must be an integer or float.
+The wheel attribute must be an integer or float.

+# Working code
+main.py - a small program to create car objects

+testClass.py - a test class to unittest the car class used in main.py

 ## TDD - Test-driven development